 Positive youth development theory recognizes that youth need supports and opportunities in order to develop into competent, confident, and successful adults.
 Research indicates that positive youth development programs, like 4-H, need to provide opportunities for youth to learn and practice critical life skills.
 This is especially true in the area of leadership and citizenship development.
 Rural and urban communities alike share a need for competent, well trained community leaders, both youth and adults.
 The 4-H Youth Development program helps youth and adults prepare for these important roles.
 Furthermore, the utilization of volunteers is essential to achieving the mission of the 4-H Youth Development Program.
 4-H Volunteers are key teachers and mentors, and serve as significant adult role models in the lives of many Oregon boys and girls.
 The orientation and training for new volunteers, and the continuing education for all volunteers is critical to the success of both the individual and the program.
-In addition, providing training and opportunities for youth to gain leadership skills is essential to their development of strong partnerships between youth and adults by including youth and adults on planning committees, design teams, etc. 2.
+In addition, providing training and opportunities for youth to gain leadership skills is essential to their development, their ability to make a successful transition to adulthood, and give back to their community.
+Program Priorities 1.
+The development of strong partnerships between youth and adults by including youth and adults on planning committees, design teams, etc. 2.
 To conduct programming leading to the development of leadership skills in youth and adults.
 3. To increase, maintain, and retain the cadres of trained volunteers who have the ability to provide educational programming and expand the outreach of the 4-H program, in a safe environment, for youth and adults.

 4-H Youth Development programs are planned and delivered based on the theoretical model of positive youth development.
 This model, confirmed by current research, indicates that: 1.
 Youth benefit from participation in programs that meet key developmental needs.
 Programs that do this provide opportunities for belonging, mastery, independence, and generosity (Kress, 2004).
 2. Participation in programs provides productive opportunities for the development of important life skills, such as leadership and citizenship.
 The 4-H program bases its life skill development on the Targeting Life Skills Model (Hendricks, 1996).
 In addition 4-H programs provide opportunities for youth to learn content-specific knowledge and skills in their 4-H project area.
-3. The development of life skills and content knowledge contributes to the development of the 5 "C" outcomes of positive youth development of the 5 "C" outcomes, leads ultimately to youth who are able to transition successfully to adulthood.
-As adults they are economically self-sufficient, have healthy family and social involvement, and are contributing members of their community (Gambone & Connell, 2005).
+3. The development of life skills and content knowledge contributes to the development of the 5 "C" outcomes of positive youth development programs.
+These outcomes are confidence, competence, character, connection, and caring (Roth, 2005).
+4. Development of the 5 "C" outcomes, leads ultimately to youth who are able to transition successfully to adulthood.
+As adults they are economically self-sufficient, have healthy family and social involvement, and are contributing members of their community

+(Gambone & Connell, 2005).